About Project 509

 - Have worked in 16 different mountain communities throughout Pays Pourri and Marozeau

-- Built 6 rain catchment systems with high capacity cisterns
+- Built 6 rainwater harvesting systems with high capacity cisterns

-- rebuilt 2 buildings and repaired 2 roofs that were destroyed in Hurricane Matthew (2016)
+- Rebuilt 2 buildings and repaired 3 roofs destroyed during Hurricane Matthew (2016)

 - Distributed 82 water filters to key village leaders, providing enough clean drinking water for over 4000 people for 5 years